Free Local Delivery Ordering Information

 The most expensive form of a limited edition print is a remarque.
 The number of remarques produced is usually very low when compared to the edition size of limited edition prints.
 The remarque is very distinctive because the artist sketches or paints a piece of the original painting next to his signature.
 For this reason, remarques are favoured by collectors because each remarque is uniquely personalized by the artist.

 All remarques are numbered and signed by the artist.
-They should also come with a Certificate of Authencity.
 Remarques usually sell between $60-$100 above the price of a limited edition print.

 Etching